fpoppinga/kicktipp-bot/README.md

 * If you don't know, why the bot fails, run it in window mode:
 `yarn start --env window`
 * Make sure, you have answered all non-result questions before starting the bot (e.g. "Who will become FIFA World Champion 2018?" - the bot does not know which team will dominate (although it is in favor of Germany...)

+# Feature Requests
+* add a smarter predictor implementation, which does not rely on the btwin quota, so it can predict e.g. the whole Bundesliga season in one session
+* dump nightwatch for something nicer, e.g. `puppeteer`.